conor-99/SWENG-2020-The-Turing-Game/documentation.md

 Firebase provides built-in method to authenticate users using Google Sign-In.
 It requires SHA1 fingerprint (should be there now) and generates UserID for a logged in user.
 UserID is persistent, i.e it is unique for a specific user and will be the same on each log in.
-It will be used to associate data with a spacific user.
+It will be used to associate data with a specific user.